Quick Fix: Set rows=7 in the script below, run it in any Python 3.12+ console, and you’ll get a hollow diamond in one click.

 The first loop builds the top half, the second loop builds the bottom half.

 Each loop handles half the pattern.
-The first loop runs from the top row down to the middle, adding more stars and fewer spaces each time.
-The second loop runs from just below the middle back up to the top, reversing the process.
-That's how you get the mirror effect.
+The first loop starts at the top and works its way down to the middle, adding more stars and fewer spaces each time.
+The second loop then reverses the process, shrinking back up to the top.
+That mirroring effect is what gives you the diamond shape.

 Can I make a filled diamond instead?